zeta1999/korali/docs/docs/releases/install.md

 ```

 !!! note
+	This step may take several minutes since Korali will automatically download and build its prerequisites.

-	Use ```./install --no-install-gsl``` if you do not with Korali to automatically download and build pre-requisites.
+	Use ```./install --no-install-gsl``` if you do not with Korali to automatically build pre-requisites.